Stan Prentice: Auckland selection and trial matches

 1927 saw Prentice represent Richmond in 13 matches where he scored 2 tries.
 He played 3 matches for Auckland and was also selected to play for the North Island side for the first time in their regular fixture with the South Island.
 His first match of the season was for Auckland against the returning New Zealand side (Auckland members only) from Europe and saw Auckland win 24-21.

 Richmond once again won the Roope Rooster competition defeating Devonport United 7-6.
 Against the same opponent earlier in the season Prentice was sent off for the first time in his career though it was unclear what for as several other players were also sent off after words with the referee.
 Later in the season Richmond won the Stormont Shield too though Prentice missed the match as he was suffering from influenza.
-His other representative matches for Auckland were against Canterbury, the combined West Coast/Buller side on September 10 and September 14 respectively, and then in the final match of the tour against Wellington on September 21.
+His other representative matches for Auckland were against Canterbury, the combined West Coast/Buller side on 10 and 14 September respectively, and then in the final match of the tour against Wellington on 21 September.
 The matches were part of a Southern Tour and were played at Monica Park in Christchurch and Victoria Park in Greymouth.
 Auckland defeated Canterbury 24-13 and the West Coast/Buller 42–15. while their win over Wellington was by 41 points to 23.
-Then on September 24 he played once more for North Island against South Island.
+Then on 24 September he played once more for North Island against South Island.
 North Island were victorious 13–8 with Prentice's “straight running” said to be a noticeable feature.
 It was said that Prentice had “suffered considerably from a badly-broken nose” sustained in the later part of the season but he had a successful operation during the summer months and “no more trouble is expected from the injury” leading into the 1928 season.